Household Food Insecurity in Canada: A Guide to Measurement and Interpretation

 November 28, 2018

-With the release of our new status report, Household Food Insecurity in Canada, 2021, we will be updating our measurement guide to reflect the measurement of food insecurity through Statistics Canada’s Canadian Income Survey.
-We encourage visitors to read the report for the latest statistics on household food insecurity in Canada and the differences in reporting from previous surveys and reports.
+We will be updating our measurement guide to reflect the measurement of food insecurity through Statistics Canada’s Canadian Income Survey.
+In the meantime, we strongly encourage visitors to also read the reports for the latest statistics on household food insecurity in Canada, the differences in reporting from previous surveys and reports, and other important considerations when interpreting the statistics.

 Update 2022-07-12: A previous version of this guide included an additional question asking “Which of the following statements best describes the food eaten in your household in the past 12 months, that is since [current month] of last year?” at the start of the module that was not part of determining household food insecurity status.
 Statistics Canada surveys no longer ask this question.
 It has been removed from the Appendix of this guide for clarity and consistency.